 Give Us A Twirl!

-The origin of the name is pretty obvious – the dresses are designed to emphasise the top half of the body, yet to finish with a flourish in the shape of those wide skirts, which just beg for you to do a twirl in.
+The origin of the name is pretty obvious – the dresses are designed to emphasize the top half of the body, yet to finish with a flourish in the shape of those wide skirts, which just beg for you to do a twirl in.
 And if you can’t remember Bruce Forsyth and Anthea Redfern, not to mention a host of glamorous assistants who followed her on The Generation Game, then it’s probably just as well.

 Indeed, if you don’t remember Brucie imploring Anthea et al to “give us a twirl” every Saturday night on our TV screens then it’s probably just as well, because it means you’re likely to be just the right age group for whom the latest generation of skater dresses is intended.